In this article

 Some employers offer support with childcare costs by either offering workplace childcare or by offering childcare vouchers so that an employee can buy registered or approved childcare.
 This is often done via a ‘salary sacrifice scheme’, whereby an employee agrees to accept lower earnings in return for the assistance with their childcare.

-However new applications for childcare vouchers have now been scrapped and replaced by Tax Free Childcare.
-If you are already using childcare vouchers, you can either continue to use them, or you can change to Tax Free Childcare.
+However new applications for childcare vouchers via a salary sacrifice scheme have been scrapped and replaced by Tax Free Childcare.
+If you are already using childcare vouchers and have the same employer, you can either continue to use them, or you can change to Tax Free Childcare.
 However bear in mind that if you move onto Tax Free Childcare you will also have to give up any tax credits or Universal Credit that you receive.

 You may also wish to approach your local social services (social work in Scotland) department to see if they will offer support to help you juggle work and caring – such as organising alternative childcare or providing direct payments towards additional childcare costs.